open-sdr/openwifi/doc/known_issue/notter.md

 ## antsdr e200 UART console

 If can't see the UART console in Linux (/dev/ttyUSB0 or /dev/ttyCH341USB0), according to https://github.com/juliagoda/CH341SER, you might need to do `sudo apt remove brltty`

+## Client can not get IP

+If the client can not get IP from the openwifi AP, just re-run "service isc-dhcp-server restart" on board and do re-connect from the client.